Glenn Roeder: West Ham United

 Roeder returned to work in July 2003, stating he had "unfinished business".
 In the 2003 close season, many of West Ham's star players, such as Trevor Sinclair, Frédéric Kanouté and Joe Cole left the club as a result of relegation.
 Cole refused the offer of a new contract and moved to Chelsea.
 Roeder was sacked by West Ham in August 2003, following a defeat to Rotherham United.
 He had managed only three league games of the new season with West Ham now playing in the second tier.
 The season started with a 2–1 away win against Preston North End.
-However after a home goalless draw against Sheffield United on 16 August 2003, the team were jeered from the pitch.
+However, after a goalless draw at home against Sheffield United on 16 August 2003, the team were booed from the pitch.
 He was again replaced by Trevor Brooking as manager.

 Newcastle United

-After nearly two years out of the game, he returned to football in June 2005 when he was named youth-development manager of Newcastle United.
-After Graeme Souness was sacked as Newcastle manager in February 2006, Roeder was appointed caretaker manager, with striker Alan Shearer, then still also a player, as his assistant.
+After nearly two years out of the game, Roeder returned to football in June 2005 when he was named youth-development manager of Newcastle United.
+After Graeme Souness was sacked as Newcastle manager in February 2006, Roeder was appointed as caretaker manager, with striker Alan Shearer, then still also a player, as his assistant.
 He was able to turn the Magpies' season around, rescuing them from near the foot of the table to finish seventh in the Premier League with a place in the Intertoto Cup.
 Freddy Shepherd, Newcastle United's chairman, consequently named Roeder as first in line to become full-time manager at the club, on condition that Newcastle obtain dispensation from the FA Premier League to allow Roeder to continue without the mandatory UEFA Pro Licence.
-Newcastle claimed exceptional circumstances as Roeder was halfway to gaining the licence when he suffered his brain tumour.
-The Premier League at first rejected Newcastle's request on 3 May 2006 in accordance with UEFA rules which would not allow Roeder the position.
-Freddy Shepherd however lobbied the backing of all 19 other premier league club chairmen and they voted in favour of Roeder being allowed to gain the correct licence while in the job.
+Newcastle claimed exceptional circumstances, as Roeder had been halfway to gaining the licence when he suffered his brain tumour.
+The Premier League at first rejected Newcastle's request on 3 May 2006 in accordance with UEFA rules, which would not allow Roeder to take the position.
+However, Shepherd obtained the backing of all 19 other Premier League club chairmen, and they voted in favour of Roeder being allowed to gain the correct licence while in the job.
 Roeder was named as Newcastle's permanent manager on 16 May, signing a two-year contract with the club.